Photo: Samantha Oakey on Unsplash

 Icelanders rank high on the world height scale.
-The average male is 5’11” (180 cm.), two inches taller than the average American man.
+The average Icelandic male is 5’11” (180 cm.), two inches taller than the average American man.
 A larger frame can hold more muscle for carrying stones and flipping tires, and in an elongated population you’re more likely to grow a “Mountain,” like 6’9” Hafþór Júlíus Björnsson.
 Iceland was isolated for much of its history.
 Can DNA explain the bigger bones (and muscles)?

 “I am the strongest!
 I am the Viking!” the late Icelandic strongman Jón Páll Sigmarsson shouted upon winning the second of his four World’s Strongest Man titles.
 We romanticize Vikings (see TV’s The Vikings), and Iceland was indeed emigrated, circa 800, by Norse Vikings (and their slaves from the British Isles).
 Most Icelanders can still trace ancestors to the Northern European continent.

 But if someone was descended from a Viking, what would that mean?
 Norsemen 1200 years ago averaged 5’6” (172 cm.), short for our era, average in theirs.
 Even if the largest and strongest men went off pillaging (Vikings being Vikings), Iceland was founded mostly by Norse farmers.

 Forget the bearded brutes of yore, and fast-forward to the present.
 The average Norwegian man, at nearly 6’ (182.4 cm.), is even taller than today’s Icelanders, and all of the top ten tallest countries are in Northern or Eastern Europe.
 The Dutch are the tallest, and a 2015 study proposes natural selection is a reason in this: Because height is a desirable quality, people select taller mates.

-Natural selection is likely a factor in Iceland, as well.
-Heartiness has always been vital for surviving harsh winters, and as size and strength have become Icelandic stereotypes, taller, stronger “Vikings” have more opportunities to pass on their genes than smaller, weaker people.
+Natural selection his likely been a factor in Iceland, as well.
+Heartiness has always been vital for surviving harsh winters, and as size and strength became Icelandic stereotypes, taller, stronger “Vikings” had and continue to have more opportunities to pass on their genes than smaller, weaker people.

 “I don’t know what those Icelanders are eating, but I need to go over there and try some of that,” American O.D.
 Wilson said after losing the 1990 World’s Strongest Man to Sigmarsson by a frustrating half-point.
 The answer: lots of dairy, meat, and fish.